 I would take a lot of those claims with a grain of salt (I get more into that later).

-Trust me – that will be the least of your worries =) Local drivers are not notorious for their respect towards traffic rules and the more you know about this, the better you will be prepared for the road trip.
+The fact is, local drivers (regardless of nationality) are not notorious for their respect towards traffic rules and the more you know about this, the better you will be prepared for the road trip.

-The rumours are true, but shouldn’t put you off from exploring the island by car.
+Some of the rumours are true, but shouldn’t put you off from exploring the island by car.

 I came across quite a few “driving in Cyprus” guides where people who visited the island for 5 days are self-proclaimed experts on the topic.
-Here is why I would take those guides with reservations:

-Rented tourist cars are clearly marked with red plates, distinguishing them from the rest of the local traffic.
+Rented tourist cars are clearly marked with red registration plates, distinguishing them from the rest of the local traffic.
 Local (myself included) generally keep a distance from these cars as people often don’t know where they’re going or make abrupt turns etc. You get the idea.

 If you’re driving on holiday, you tend to travel in off-peak times and often outside cities, avoiding the busiest traffic.
 That’s why a lot of people would say that the claims about driving in Cyprus are exaggerated.

-Basic Rules of the Road in Cyprus
+Basic Rules of the Road: Driving in Cyprus

 Driving on Left – as a heritage of the British colonial era, we drive on the left on the island.
 The same applies if you would cross over to the Northern territory occupied by Turkey.

 Road Signs – all road signs are in Greek & English, in standard European marking of speed limits in kilometres